A Crumbling Foundation

 Your foundation sounds as if it is on its "last legs."
 To be blunt, there is no simple repair for a crumbling brick foundation so put the paintbrush away.
 There are two possible solutions.
 The first… have a mason rebuild the foundation to its original condition, which will be the more expensive choice by far.
 The second solution is not as expensive but is strong and permanent... reinforcing the brick with a new, "sistered" concrete foundation.
 In general, a new foundation is poured on new footings on the inside of the old foundation, if possible, to preserve the appearance of the exterior of the home.

 Each job is unique and requires a different approach depending on the structure of the home and the condition of the brick.
 A professional on-site appraisal is required.
-Here are links to two sites that have some good pictures of the process:
+Here is a link of a site that has some good pictures of the process: